Treode/store/client/DESIGN.md

 If the key exists in the Transaction view, set its "deleted" boolean to True.
 Otherwise, add the key to the view with "deleted" set to True and the value None.

 ### commit
-    commit() returns None, throws StaleException
+    commit() returns None, throws StaleException(Rt, Vt)

-As described above, the view maintains a map of type table:key -> (op, value), which stores all operations the user performs on the DB via the Transaction.
+As described above, the view maintains a map of type (table, key) -> (op, value), which stores all operations the user performs on the DB via the Transaction.

 To commit, we simply pass this map to the Cache write method, which iterates through the map entries and constructs a batch write composed of all its entries.
 Finally, it sends this batch write to the DB server.